Risk management

 An ongoing activity

-Considering the importance of creating sustainable value for our stakeholders, we ensure that the Company’s organization is consistent with our mission and our objectives (strategic, operational and compliance), promoting an adequate risk management process in the business activities.
-Sound risk management makes company decisions more knowledgeable, reduces the volatility of results compared to targets, and creates a competitive advantage.
+Considering the importance of creating sustainable value for the stakeholders, we ensure that the way we carry out our business is consistent with our mission and our strategic, operational and compliance objectives, by promoting an adequate risk management process as part of our business management.
+Sound risk management allows for better informed business decisions, reduces the gaps between actual results and targets, and can create a competitive advantage.

 Risk management

-We have developed and adopted an Enterprise Risk Management (ERM) model, aligned with international best practices and the recommendations of the Corporate Governance Code, aimed at - through a structured and systematic process of risk assessment, monitoring and reporting - effectively managing the main risks of the Group, also including environmental, social and governance topics, as well as providing adequate information to the stakeholders involved.
+We have developed - and continuously update - an Enterprise Risk Management (ERM) model, aligned with the best practices and international standards (e.g., Committee of Sponsoring Organization of Treadway Commission) as well as the recommendations of the Corporate Governance Code.
+The ERM model is aimed - through a structured and systematic risk assessment, monitoring and reporting process - at the effective management of the Group’s main risks, as well as at providing adequate information to the stakeholders involved.

-The Internal Audit & Risk Management Function, through its Risk Management activities, ensures, with the support of the actors involved in the process (i.e., Countries, Regional Vice Presidents, Top Management), that the main risks of the Group are promptly identified, evaluated, managed and monitored on a continuous basis.
+The Group Risk Management Function, acting as second-level control, defines rules, methodologies and tools for risk analysis while coordinating and facilitating the related activities, as well as ensures - supporting the actors involved in the process (i.e., Countries, Regional Executive Vice Presidents, Corporate Executive Officers, Top Management) - that the main risks of the Group are promptly identified, evaluated, managed and monitored on a continuous basis.

 Risk assessment process